gameman15/Register/README.md

 	-Detail view find button doesn't work (fixed 1.3r5) -Intl.
 Touch receipts still have old logo

+Version 1.3r5:
+	-If there is store credit left over register will not issue new credit slip -Item Lookup can sometimes result in the ticket stuck being blank until restart -Scanning a UPC in item lookup results in a window popping up as if you were trying to check the item out -Hitting "No" to adding a new customer has unexpected behavior -Sometimes customer's phone number can't be searched (bug?)
+	-Intl.
+Touch receipts still have old logo
 ========
 CHANGE LOG
 Version 1.2a2: